 Moire

-Usually made from silk taffeta or polyester, this material looks like rippling water under the lights.
-It has a subtle design that looks like glistening waves.
+Usually made from silk taffeta or polyester, this material resembles rippling water under the lights.
+It has a subtle design that looks like glittering waves.
 While it might appear light and airy because of its wavy texture, the material tends to be rather heavy, so it’s best to wear it in winter and fall.
+Moire fabric is typically delicate and should be dry-cleaned only.
+Avoid washing it in water, as it can damage the fabric’s structure and luster.

 Organza

 Organza has a crisp drape and a lustrous finish, often used to layer gowns and add a touch of fullness in trains, veils, and ballgowns without additional weight.
 It’s the perfect material for frothy, whimsical looks that make you feel like a princess.
-The sheerness of the material makes it ideal for enchanting, romantic garden celebrations.
-However, be careful while you wear organza since it’s extremely delicate and prone to pulls and snags.
+However, be careful while you wear organza since it’s incredibly delicate and prone to pulls and snags.

 Pique

 Pique is a knit fabric that has a waffle-weave appearance on the outside.
 While it’s on the heavier side of the wedding dress material spectrum, it has a preppy persona that helps designers create beautiful, crisp, and structured silhouettes in the summer and spring months.
-The material is rather informal, making it perfect for more low-key wedding celebrations.
+The material is relatively informal, perfect for more low-key wedding celebrations.
+Ensure the fabric has a tight, even weave with well-defined raised cords.
+A loose or uneven weave can affect durability and appearance.

 Point d’esprit

 This polyester net is sewn to create a beautiful diamond pattern that’s both feminine and elegant.
 It’s known for its high-quality texture, and the see-through material is often used to make veils.
-It can also be used as a dress overlay to create an airy, whimsical, or gothic look that’s great for summer, spring, and fall festivities.
-This material is best used for dainty, romantic, and vintage styles.
+It can also be used as a dress overlay to create an airy, whimsical, or gothic look.
+Consider lining it for opacity and support if you’re using point d’esprit for garments.

 Polyester

 Synthetic and inexpensive, polyester is used for weaving into many different fabrics.
-You can often find polyester satin as a more affordable, stronger, and wrinkle-resistant alternative to silk.
+Polyester satin is often a more affordable, robust, and wrinkle-resistant alternative to silk.
 You can wear the material around the year, but it’s best to stick to the cooler months since it isn’t very breathable.
-Polyester is extremely durable and less flowy than silk, featuring a more constructed quality.
+Polyester can accumulate static electricity, especially in dry climates.
+To minimize this issue, look for polyester fabrics treated with anti-static agents.

 Rayon

 This fabric is also similar to silk but is more affordable and elastic.
 It’s created from semi-synthetic threads, giving it a breathable and lightweight quality that’s perfect for wearing in the summer or any other time of the year.
-While the material is rather inexpensive compared to natural silk, it tends to wrinkle rather easily.
 This fabric is great for constructed designs or draped styles.
+While the material is inexpensive compared to natural silk, it wrinkles rather easily.
+Also, prolonged exposure to sunlight can cause fading and weakening of the fibers.

 Satin